 Why You Need a Content Marketing Strategy

 As noted, it will keep you organized and consistent.
 However, there’s more to it than just logistics.
 Content marketing is a way to shape thought leadership and earn trust.
-If you want it to deliver, a strategy is non-negotiable.

 Content is pivotal in driving target audiences to your website.
 The way B2B buyers make purchasing decisions is much different now.
 The typical B2B buyer consumes 13 pieces of content before making a decision.